Single-Use Plastic Bags Banned In the U.S.

 This country-wide ban was modeled after the disposable bag bans currently in place in cities and towns across the U.S. and the hope is that we can continue to build on this success.
 This ban will certainly bring a lot of changes and alter people’s habits, but the implications on the environment will be incredible.

 Considerations Concerning Manufacturing Jobs

-The President addressed concerns about lost manufacturing jobs by explaining facilities that produce disposable plastic bags will receive tax exemptions if they convert to production of thicker and durable reusable shopping bags.
+The President addressed concerns about lost manufacturing jobs by explaining facilities that produce disposable plastic bags will receive tax exemptions if they convert to the production of thicker and more durable reusable shopping bags.
 These reusable bags must be labeled as recyclable so shoppers will be reminded to properly dispose of these bags.

 Offering this incentive to manufacturing facilities is great news since many facilities will be able to alter the products they produce and jobs will be preserved without continuing to contribute to the waste problem.

 Speakers at the press conference praised the ban for major benefits to the environment, significant cost savings in cleanup costs from plastic waste at all levels, and the creation of a new more sustainable bag industry.

 Speakers included a variety of Congressmen, representatives from the bag manufacturing industry, the grocers association, and environmental organizations.

 Everyone agreed that this ban will require some work and patience.